bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 Although the AUC metric seems like it might be only a small drop, the AUC_20 shows quite a large one, indicating that this plays a significant role in the performance.
-Another big data related change was the use of external data.
+Another important data related change was the use of external data.
 The AUC metric is not reported because the default computation from the script was not comparable (and I didn't feel like hacking it to make it comparable).
 Instead, we can see the AUC_20 metric which shows about a 0.03 AUC gap.
-These really shows the value of adding more data (in whatever form) seems to give the most durable boost to performance.
+These results really show the value of adding more data (in whatever form) leads to the most durable boosts to performance.

 The two other more minor improvements come from the learning rate schedules with a warmup epoch and a cosine scheduling of learning rates.
 The warmup seemed